 Travelling to Australia

 If you are an immediate family member of an Australian citizen/permanent resident holding a temporary visa you will need to provide the Australian government with evidence of your relationship.
-Travellers who have a compassionate or compelling reason to travel to Australia can use this form to apply for an exemption to the travel restriction.
+Travellers who have a compassionate or compelling reason to travel to Australia can book a meeting online or call us on 1800 952 901.
 Please do not travel until the government advises that you can.

 The Commissioner of the Australian Border Force (ABF) may consider an additional exemption in relation to the travel restrictions currently in place for:

 - Foreign nationals travelling at the invitation of the Australian Commonwealth Government for the purpose of assisting in the COVID-19 response or whose entry would be in the national interest

 - Critical medical services, including air ambulance and delivery of supplies, that regularly arrive into Australia from international ports

 - Persons with critical skills (for example, medical specialists, engineers, marine pilots and crews) by exception